haiwen/seafile-admin-docs/manual/extension/seafile-ai.md

 - File tags, file and image summaries, text translation, sdoc writing assistance
 - Given an image, generate its corresponding tags (including objects, weather, color, etc.)
-- Detect faces in images and encode them
 - Detect text in images (OCR)

 !!! danger "AIGC statement in Seafile"
-    With the help of large language models and face recognition models and algorithm development, Seafile AI supports image recognition and text generation.
+    With the help of large language models and algorithm development, Seafile AI supports image recognition and text generation.
 The generated content is **diverse** and **random**, and users need to identify the generated content. **Seafile will not be responsible for AI-generated content (AIGC)**.

-    At the same time, Seafile AI supports the use of custom LLM and face recognition models.
+    At the same time, Seafile AI supports the use of custom LLM.
 Different large language models will have different impacts on AIGC (including functions and performance), so **Seafile will not be responsible for the corresponding rate (i.e., tokens/s), token consumption, and generated content**.
 Including but not limited to

     - Basic model (including model basic algorithm)
     - Parameter quantity